Southwestern Railroad (New Mexico): History

 The Pecos Valley Railway was established in 1890 by J.J.
 Hagerman to serve the growing irrigated agricultural area in southeastern New Mexico.
 From Pecos, Texas it reached Eddy (now Carlsbad) in 1891 and Roswell in 1892, but further expansion was delayed by the depression of 1893.
 As the Pecos Valley and Northeastern Railway, by 1899 it was extended through Portales to Texico, and then (under a different company, as required by Texas law) to Amarillo, Texas.
 By that time, control had passed to the AT&SF, which soon absorbed the original name.
 After 1908 the line to Texico was diverted to the new town and division point at Clovis.

 The line struggled with limited traffic, primarily agricultural and livestock in the early years, until the discovery and development of significant potash deposits east of Carlsbad in the late 1920s.
 Passenger and postal traffic, which usually only supported daily motorized rail cars, was boosted from 1930 when Carlsbad Caverns was made a National Park, but eventually withered away by 1971.

 In 1969, a new 25-mile branch line was extended southwest from Loving to the Duval Corporation sulfur mine at Rustler Springs, Texas.
 For several years this supported up to four unit trains daily of molten sulfur, routed to Galveston, Texas for export.

 The Rustler Springs branch was unused after 1998, following the closure of the sulfur mine.
 In 2002, BNSF applied to abandon this branch as well as the 21 miles connecting Loving and Pecos, noting that the last revenue train had run on July 23, 1999.
 Permission was granted and the track removed by 2003.

 Shattuck Division

 This now-defunct 74-mile-long line in the Texas panhandle and western Oklahoma, AT&SF’s former Shattuck Subdivision, was acquired by Southwestern in 1990.
 It ran from Shattuck, Oklahoma through Perryton, Texas (where its headquarters were located) to its western terminus at Spearman, Texas.
 Principal traffic on this division was agricultural.
-The line closed in 2006 and the tracks removed thereafter.
+A wildfire near Darrouzett, Texas destroyed a trestle on the line, and the railroad received abandonment authority on the whole line in 2007.

 This railroad was originally constructed in 1919 as the North Texas and Santa Fe Railway, a subsidiary of the AT&SF, and was later absorbed into the parent company.